University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 This again helps us keep our code organised and is good practice.

-## Running `bash` on your VM

-All computers running MacOS and Linux have a terminal built-in as part of the standard setup, whilst for Windows there are several options, including `git bash` which also enables use of version control for your scripts.
-To keep everything consistent for this practical, we'll use the terminal which is available inside `RStudio`.
-Note that even though we're using `RStudio`, we won't be interacting with `R` today as `R` runs interactively in the `Console`.
-Instead we'll be using one of the other features provided by `RStudio` to access `bash`

-To access this, open `RStudio` as you have for the previous practicals and make sure the `Console` window is visible.
-Inside this pane, you will see a **Terminal** Tab so click on this and you will be at an interactive terminal running `bash`.
+In Rstudio make sure the `Console` window is visible, inside this pane, you will see a **Terminal** Tab so click on this and you will be at an interactive terminal running `bash`.
 Historically, `bash` is a replacement for the earlier Bourne Shell, written by Stephen Bourne, so the name is actually a hilarious joke.
 We'll explore a few important commands below, and the words *shell* and *bash* will often be used interchangeably with the terminal window.
 Our apologies to any purists.